jweiland-net/maps2/Documentation/DeveloperManual/Api/Index.rst

 getFirstFoundPositionByAddress
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Give it an address (string) as first argument and you will get first found address as RadiusResult object.
+Give it an address (string) as first argument and you will get first found address as Position object.
 If Google Geocode has nothing found or an error occurs this method will return ``null``.
 There is no need to PHP:rawurlencode the address as we will do it for you.